Shivam2501/twitter-client/README.md

 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [x] Retweeting and favoriting should increment the retweet and favorite count.

-The following **optional** features are implemented:

-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
-- [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] User can pull to refresh.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: